 Before we get into the specifics of sleeves and storage units, it is best to understand what constitutes a safe and stable environment for storing records.
 Start with three core pillars for record storage success…

 - Heat.
 There is some debate about the optimal temperature for storing vinyl records.
 But all collectors agree, extreme temperatures, and particularly high-heat, should be avoided.
 Keep records stored indoors at about 65 to 70 degrees Fahrenheit (18°C – 21°C) if you can.
 It’s best to avoid areas of the home where temperatures can fluctuate, such as an attic, loft, or basement.
 Always avoid storing records near radiators, air vents, or any other variable that could pack out heat.

 - Ultraviolet Light.
 Closely related to heat is light.
 Aim to keep your precious records away from windows and direct sunlight, which can destroy your collection very quickly if left unchecked.
 Sunlight will also rapidly fade the colors on your artwork; we’ve all seen those second-hand records with faded spines from light exposure over the years.

 - Humidity.
 Depending on where you live, humidity might be an issue.
 It’s best to store records in a relatively dry environment, after all, you don’t want moisture causing mold or mildew problems on the jacket or record surface.
 All the same, if the environment is too dry, static could cause you a headache.
 As always, a moderate stable environment is best – usually around 35-40% relative humidity.
 If you’re unsure, you can purchase a hydrometer to monitor the humidity around your record storage area.

-Inner sleeves are the most critical component in proper vinyl storage, as they’re the only product that will come in direct contact with your precious records.
-Most new records are shipped with standard paper inner sleeves, which transfer paper flakes onto the surface of your record and can even cause surface wear over time.
+Inner sleeves are the most critical component in proper vinyl storage, as they’re the only product that will come in direct contact with your records.
+Most new records are shipped with standard paper inner sleeves, which transfer paper flakes onto your record’s surface and can even cause surface wear over time.